James Madison Words of Wisdom

 Our Founding Fathers were very wise men, indeed.
-Whether one was a Federalist or an Anti-Federalist, what mattered most was that, when it really counted, they came together to create the foundation for the most free country that the world has ever seen.
+Whether one was a Federalist, as was James Madison, or an Anti-Federalist, like Patrick Henry, what mattered most was that, when it really counted, they came together to create the foundation for the most free country that the world has ever seen.

 The Declaration of Independence, the United States Constitution and the Bill of Rights are amazing examples of what can be achieved when incredible minds work together towards a common purpose.